veeraabhiram66/ExpenseAudit-AI/README.md

 ## 🤝 Contributing

-All five steps of ExpenseAudit AI are now complete!
 The application provides a full fraud detection pipeline from data upload to professional reporting.

 ## 📄 License